Some Hopf Algebras related to $\mathfrak{sl}_2$: Introduction

 \section{Introduction}

-Let $R$ be an algebra over some field {\bf K}.
-Then the Grothendieck group $G_0(R)$ is the abelian group generated by the set $\{[M]|$ $M$ is a left $R$-module$\}$ of isomorphic classes of finite-dimensional $R$-modules with relations $[B]=[A]+[C]$ for every short exact sequence $0\to A\to B\to C\to 0$ of R-modules.
-Unlike ordinary algebras, the Grothendieck group $G_0(H)$ of a Hopf algebra $H$ has a product given by $[M][N]=[M\otimes N]$.
-With this product Grothendieck group $G_0(H)$ becomes a ring.
-It is called Grothendieck ring of the Hopf algebra $H$.
-Recently, Grothendieck rings and its subring Green rings of various finite-dimensional Hopf algebras have attracted numerous attentions \cite{CFZ,E,WLZ,ZWLC}.
-In present article, we describe Grothendieck rings of a series of infinite-dimensional Hopf algebras $H_\beta$ for any $\beta\in{\bf K}^3$.
-These Hopf algebras are constructed by adding group-like elements to the restricted quantum enveloping algebra of $\mathfrak {sl}_2$.
-Our Hopf algebras $H_\beta$ have many interesting finite dimension images.
-For example, the Gelaki's Hopf algebra ${\mathcal U}_{(n,N,\nu,q,\alpha,\beta,\gamma)}$, and Radford's Hopf algebras $U_{(N,\nu,\omega)}$.
-Like \cite{C,Y}, we not only determine all irreducible representations of $H_\beta$, but also obtain the decomposition of the tensor product of two irreducible $H_\beta$-modules.
-Thus we obtain the Grothendieck rings of the series of infinite-dimensional Hopf algebras $H_\beta$.
-Meanwhile we can obtain Grothendieck rings of Gelaki's Hopf algebra ${\mathcal U}_{(n,N,\nu,q,\alpha,\beta,\gamma)}$ and Radford's Hopf algebra $U_{(N,\nu,\omega)}$ in \cite{R}.
+The tensor product of representations of a Hopf algebra is important in the representation theory of Hopf algebras and quantum groups.
+In particular, the decomposition of the tensor product of indecomposable modules into a direct sum of indecomposable modules has received enormous attention.
+However, little is known about how a tensor product of two indecomposable modules decomposes into a direct sum of indecomposable modules over a Hopf algebra or a quantum group.
+There are some results for the decompositions of tensor products of modules over a Hopf algebra or a quantum group \cite{C1,CMS,Gu,KS,Y}.
+Recently, Green rings and their homomorphic images, which are called Grothendieck rings, of various finite-dimensional Hopf algebras have attracted numerous attentions \cite{CFZ,E,WLZ,ZWLC}.
+But most of them are considered in the case of finite dimensional Hopf algebras or quantum groups.

-The paper is organized as follows.
-In Section 2, we introduce the Hopf algebra $H_\beta$, which is studied in the sequel sections.
-We show that $H_\beta$ is an infinite-dimensional, pointed and $AS$-Gorenstein Hopf algebra of injective dimension 3.
-We also prove that the homological integral of $H_\beta$ is isomorphic to ${\bf K}$ as $H$-bimodules.
+In this paper, we describe an infinite-dimensional pointed Hopf algebra $H_\beta$ for any $\beta\in({\bf K^*})^3$ and its Grothendieck ring, which differs from the Green ring.
+The Hopf algebra is constructed by adding group-like elements to the restricted quantum enveloping algebra of $\mathfrak {sl}_2$.
+The Hopf algebra $H_\beta$ has many interesting finite dimensional images, such as Gelaki's Hopf algebra ${\mathcal U}_{(n,N,\nu,q,\alpha,\beta,\gamma)}$ and Radford's Hopf algebra $U_{(N,\nu,\omega)}$.
+Here, all irreducible representations of $H_\beta$ and the decomposition of the tensor product of two irreducible $H_\beta$-modules are determined as in \cite{C}, but we consider the decomposition in the sense of Grothendieck group.
+Thus we obtain the Grothendieck ring of the infinite-dimensional Hopf algebras $H_\beta$.
+Meanwhile we obtain the Grothendieck rings of Gelaki's Hopf algebra ${\mathcal U}_{(n,N,\nu,q,\alpha,\beta,\gamma)}$ and Radford's Hopf algebra $U_{(N,\nu,\omega)}$.